Self-similarity with universal property for soap film and bubble in roll-off stage: Evidence for -independent in roll-off regime

-It is obvious that $h_{\rm{min}}$ will increase with $V$ when all other parameters are fixed in the equilibrium state.
-Interestingly, it turns out that the properties characteristic of the roll-off become insensitive to the actual value of $V$ in Fig. \ref{fig:volume_appendix_tot}(a), indicating that this is a local event in which very little air is involved.
-Proof can be found in the rescaled profile in Fig. \ref{fig:volume_appendix_tot}(b) where an extra influx of $V$ is shown to pile up on the flank of, but not at the neck.
+It is obvious that $h_{\rm{min}}$ will increase with $V$ when all other parameters are fixed in equilibrium regime.
+Interestingly, it turns out that the properties characteristic of roll-off regime become insensitive to the actual value of $V$ in Fig. \ref{fig:volume_appendix_tot} (a, b), indicating that this is a local event in which very little air is involved.
+Proof can be found in the rescaled profile in Fig. \ref{fig:volume_appendix_tot}(c) where an extra influx of $V$ is shown to pile up on the flank of, but not at the neck.